-- 6.11 The IAAF shall come to a decision efficiently and without undue delay as to whether proceedings should be brought against the Athlete or other Person asserting commission of an anti-doping rule violation.
-If the IAAF fails to make such a decision within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS in accordance with Rule 42.17.
-Before taking such action, WADA will consult with the IAAF and give it the opportunity to explain why it has not rendered a decision. - 6.12 Where the IAAF concludes based on the results of its (or a Member's) investigation that proceedings should be brought against the Athlete or other Person asserting commission of an anti-doping rule violation, it shall give notice of that decision in the manner set out in Rules 37.9-12 (as applicable) and shall bring the proceedings against the Athlete or other Person in question in accordance with Rule 38. - 6.13 Where the IAAF concludes, based on the results of its (or a Member's) investigation, that proceedings should not be brought against the Athlete or other Person asserting commission of an anti-doping rule violation: - (a) it shall notify WADA and the Athlete's or other Person's National Federation and National Anti-Doping Organisation in writing of that decision, with reasons. - (b) it shall provide such other information about the investigation as is reasonably required by WADA and/or the National Federation and/or National Anti-Doping Organisation in order to determine whether to appeal against that decision.

-(c) in any event, it shall consider whether any of the intelligence obtained and/or lessons learned during the investigation should be used to inform the development of its Test Distribution Plan and/or to plan Target Testing, and/or should be shared with any other body.
+- 6.11 The IAAF shall come to a decision efficiently and without undue delay as to whether proceedings should be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation.
+If the IAAF fails to make such a decision within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS in accordance with Article 13.3.
+Before taking such action, WADA will consult with the IAAF and give it the opportunity to explain why it has not rendered a decision. - 6.12 Where the IAAF concludes based on the results of its (or a Member's) investigation that proceedings should be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation, it shall give notice of that decision in the manner set out in Article 7 and shall bring the proceedings against the Athlete or other Person in question in accordance with Article 8. - 6.13 Where the IAAF concludes, based on the results of its (or a Member's) investigation, that proceedings should not be brought against the Athlete or other Person asserting commission of an Anti-Doping Rule Violation: - (a) it shall notify WADA and the Athlete's or other Person's National Federation and National Anti-Doping Organisation in writing of that decision, with reasons. - (b) it shall provide such other information about the investigation as is reasonably required by WADA and/or the National Federation and/or National Anti-Doping Organisation in order to determine whether to appeal against that decision. - (c) in any event, it shall consider whether any of the intelligence obtained and/or lessons learned during the investigation should be used to inform the development of its Test Distribution Plan and/or to plan Target Testing, and/or should be shared with any other body.